Schema Therapy

-Schema work is designed to heal early life trauma, to break the behavioral patterns we get caught in as a result of that trauma, and to integrate the many different aspects of ourself.
+Schema work is designed to heal early life trauma, to break the behavioral patterns we get caught in as a result of that trauma, and to integrate the many different aspects of ourselves.

 Schemas arise out of early childhood experiences in which our core emotional needs were not met.

-Rachael is Certified in Schema Therapy in North Carolina and works with clients across the state, both in-person in her Asheville office or online using tele-health.
+Rachael is certified in Schema Therapy in North Carolina and works with clients across the state, both in person in her Asheville office and online via telehealth.

 We all have many different modes that we go into, often unconsciously.
 Some of us have a “work mode” when we’re on the job a “parent mode” with our children.
 At other times we may find ourselves in a “rebellious mode” if we feel we’re being controlled or an “protective mode” if we feel we’ve been threatened.

-In Schema Therapy there are some common modes that recur in all of us, including the Vulnerable or Inner Child mode.
+In Schema Therapy there are some common modes that exist in all of us, including the Vulnerable or Inner Child mode.

 Each of these modes ultimately seeks integration into the larger whole of your personality.
 Through working together we can understand the modes that you tend to use, mitigate the negative effects of the dysfunctional modes, and work toward amplifying the healthiest parts of you.